DrewNaylor/no-downvote-display/README.md

 # no_downvote_display
 Hides downvotes in Disqus.
-Currently available as a WebExtension for Firefox, though it's not on the Mozilla Extensions site yet.
+Currently available as a WebExtension for Firefox [on the Firefox Addons website](https://addons.mozilla.org/en-US/firefox/addon/no_downvote_display/).

 Project not to be confused with [Disqus-Downvote-Display](https://github.com/andytuwm/Disqus-Downvote-Display).